 Replication Methods are extremely important - we can’t stress this enough.
 They’ll not only directly impact your row count, but incorrectly defined methods can also cause data discrepancies.

-Stitch employs two methods to replicate data from your data sources: Incremental and Full Table.
+Stitch employs three methods to replicate data from your data sources:

-Incremental Replication means that Stitch will only replicate new or updated data on every replication attempt.
+Key-based Incremental Replication is a replication method in which Stitch identifies new and updated data using a column called a Replication Key.
 As this method will greatly reduce latency and data usage, we highly recommend using it where ever possible.

 To identify new and updated data for replication, Stitch uses what is called a Replication Key.